 - There are SO MANY great books out there on photography.
-Scott Kelby has some really fantastic ones for beginners.
+Scott Kelby has some really fantastic ones for beginners and the dPS eBook store has a great range too.
 Make a visit to the bookstore or your local library and get your study on.

 - Now days there is so much information available for FREE!!!
 What Darren has created here at Digital Photography School really is remarkable.
 Dig through the archives.
 If you don’t find what you’re looking for you can always kick of an email to DPS or directly to one of the writers and give us a post suggestion.
 No guarantees, but we really do want to give you what you want and need!
 We’re here to help you succeed!

 - Sometimes photographers have a hard time asking questions.
 Why do so many of us like to feel like look like we’ve got it all figured out?
 It’s baffling.
 Asking questions frequently will help you feel certain you’re going about things in the right way and that’s a HUGE step toward gaining lasting confidence.

 Not to get too philosophical, but. . .